 Elgin Museum is Scotland’s oldest continuously independent museum, founded in 1836.
 The Museum’s collections are housed in an Italianate-style Category A listed building at the east end of Elgin High Street.
 Here you can see objects from all over the world, with a special focus on Moray, and from all periods of history and prehistory from before the dinosaurs to the present day.

-Please explore our website to find out more about the Museum: changing exhibitions, school visits, family events, outreach, lectures, resources for heritage and collections research, as well as how to hire our beautiful building as a venue for weddings and other special events.
+On our website you can find out more about the Museum, its changing exhibitions, as well as details of family events, activities, and lectures.
+The Museum can also offer school visits and has resources for heritage and collections research.
+You can even hire our beautiful building as a venue for weddings, corporate events, parties and more!